drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 The Drasi Command Line Interface (CLI) is a tool designed to streamline the installation of Drasi and the management of Drasi environments.
 This section provides comprehensive instructions on how to use the CLI to apply, delete, describe, and manage resources within your Drasi environment.
 Whether you are installing Drasi for the first time or managing existing resources, the CLI commands and flags detailed here will help you perform these tasks efficiently and effectively.

 > The Drasi CLI is a convenient command line interface that wraps the [Drasi Management API](/reference/management-api/).
-Anything you can do through the Drasi CLI you can do programatically through the Managemnt API.
+Anything you can do through the Drasi CLI you can do programmatically through the Managemnt API.

 ## Drasi Resources
 In Drasi, a `resource` is a user-definable component that is created and managed using the Drasi CLI.
 There are currently six types of resource: